CCCC Collaboration Standard (CCCS) v1

 data: {

-actor_id: string // the acknowledging recipient ("user" or an actor_id)
+actor_id: string // the reader/recipient actor_id

-event_id: string // the acknowledged chat.message event_id
+event_id: string // the last consumed Mail event_id (inclusive)

 }Rules